aacitelli/FEHRobotProject/README.md

 # Robot Project

+## Overview

 This is the codebase for a 3-month-long project completed as part of ENGR 1281.02H (Fundamentals of Engineering for Honors II - Robotics), a project class in Ohio State's College of Engineering Honors Program.

-Videos and pictures of the project as well as more extensive documentation can be found on our team's official website, located at <URL>.
+Videos and pictures of the project as well as more extensive documentation can be found on our team's official website, located at https://andenacitelli.com/robotproject (website currently not done - Should be done by the end of Fall 2019 Semester).

 Overall, the robot performed very well, able to complete a perfect run the majority of the time.
 Occasional consistency issues accounted for the rest of the time, where we would usually get 80-90% of the points.

-Given a more exhaustive seeding process, our robot would likely be around 15th out of 66 teams.
-Unfortunately, we were seeded poorly in the bracket due to our robot not quite being ready for individual competition the week before.
-Everything really came together the week before competition.
-Therefore, because of poor seeding, we were eliminated by a top-5 team first round.

-## Website

-This README focuses heavily on the code-based aspects of the project.
-For a more comprehensive, overall view of the project, please take a look at our team's website at  u.osu.edu/feh19g1.
-The website probably won't be available until the course is over.
+## Competition and End-Of-Project Results

+We made an incredible amount of progress in the week before the competion; If the seeding process had taken that into account, we probably would have made it to top 16 in the bracket, as we were semi-consistently getting perfect runs in about a minute, something maybe only 15 out of the 66 teams was able to do.
+However, we were seeded very poorly and put up against a top-4 team first round, and subsequently were eliminated.

 ## Project Description